 During the fall and spring semesters, students may register for up to 18.5 units without approval.
 Students desiring to enroll in 19-21 units must have a 3.0 GPA and obtain written approval from a counselor.
-Written approval from the Vice President of Student Development and Support is required to enroll in more than 21 units.
+Written approval from the Dean of Student Affairs is required to enroll in more than 21 units.

-During the summer session, students may enroll in 9 units or less without approval.
-Written approval from the Vice President of Student Development and Support is required to enroll in 9 or more units.
+During the summer session, students may enroll in 9 units or fewer without approval.
+Written approval from the Dean of Student Affairs is required to enroll in more than 9 units.